LGBTQIA+ Fiction Ebooks

 Expert recommendations

-Must-Read Sapphic Novels View 21 titlesCurated by Scribd Editors
+Must-read sapphic novels View 26 titlesCurated by Scribd Editors

-Rom-coms and sci-fi and fantasy romps where women fiercely love women.
+Rom-coms, sci-fi and fantasy romps, and literary fiction where women love women.

 Recent Lambda Literary Award Winners View 8 titlesCurated by Scribd Editors